ETH-NEXUS/gExcite_pipeline/testdata/README_testdata.md

 To start a full test run that also includes the resource-intensive cellranger count and CITE-Seq steps:

 1) Download the FASTQ files
 2) Move or link them into a subdirectory called `fastqs` in the gExcite working directory (usually `gExcite_pipeline`).
-Make sure you follow the [expected folder structure](README.md) with a subdirectory per sample.
+Make sure you follow the [expected folder structure](../README.md) with one subdirectory per sample.
 3) Install Snakemake, mamba and snakedeploy on your system
 4) Deploy the workflow with the automated `snakedeploy` command that requires internet access, or using a local set up as described in the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#modules).
 5) Install the software for the pipeline using Snakemake's `--use-conda` functionality
-6) Install the [Cellranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger)software.
+6) Install the [Cellranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) software.
 Follow the instructions on the 10xGenomics installation support page.
 Download the cellranger references as well.
 4) Insert the paths to the available cellranger software and reference directory into the testdata config `testdata/config_testdata.yaml`
     - `cellranger_count_gex`
     - `cellranger_count_adt`